 A writer's main job is to notice, and Kenower goes meta with that idea in his book about what happens in our minds when we write.

-Why this is on my bookshelf: I loved that so many writing struggles I have, including horrible feelings about writing (which I have called "monsters") become clear and understandable in this book.
-Kenower takes on many monsters: self-doubt about talent, skill, and intelligence; procrastination; even marketing.
+Why this is on my bookshelf: I loved that so many writing struggles I have, including horrible feelings about writing (my "monsters") become clear and understandable in this book.
+Kenower takes on many monsters in this book: self-doubt about talent/skill/intelligence, issues with procrastination, and even challenges with marketing.
 I especially liked his chapters on intentional arcs and creative discomfort.
 Each chapter ends with a practical, optional exercise to help you process and use the information presented.

 Method and Madness: The Making of a Story By Alice LaPlante W.W.
 Norton & Company